 What is Entrepreneur Press?

-Entrepreneur Press publish a wide array of books and materials with a very simple aim; helping their audience to start, run and grow their own business.
+Entrepreneur Press is a publishing company that publishes a wide array of books and materials with a very simple aim; helping their audience to start, run, and grow their own business.

-Or lastly, their tech-savvy marketing-focused ‘No BS’ series, which as I am sure you can guess from the title, avoids dancing around the subject and instead cuts straight to the point with actionable insights for the reader.
+Finally, their tech-savvy marketing-focused “No BS” series which, as I am sure you can guess from the title, avoids dancing around the subject and instead cuts straight to the point with actionable insights for the reader.

 Which Authors Publish with Entrepreneur Press?